Only trade, invest or buy with money that you’re willing to lose because losses are guaranteed in life.

 - Loss is highly probable with any investment, trade or financial action mentioned on this site.
 In addition, trading posts are often delayed several months before they are posted – this is to prevent the impact of journalistic plagiarism by allowing us time to consider an investment and take a position so that if journalists do steal content, they profit our positions through spreading our written material.
 This means that you should consider this fact before thinking about investing or trading anything we mention and there is a high probability that your positions won’t be profitable.
 If you want to know what we are currently investing in without any delay, you can consult with us directly.

-- A select few cryptocurrencies and crypto-assets may be exciting and they are new relative to other securities.
-However, most cryptocurrencies and crypto-assets are total scams.
-It is very possible that any of the cryptocurrencies or crypto-assets that we like may turn out to be scams; unfortunately, we are trusting strangers, like everyone else is.
-For this reason, we only buy cryptocurrencies and crypto-assets with money that we don’t expect to receive a return – so a $100 is considered a total loss.
+- A select few crypto-tokens and crypto-assets may be exciting and they are new relative to other securities.
+However, most crypto-tokens and crypto-assets are total scams.
+It is very possible that any of the crypto-tokens or crypto-assets that we like may turn out to be scams; unfortunately, we are trusting strangers, like everyone else is.
+For this reason, we only buy crypto-tokens and crypto-assets with money that we don’t expect to receive a return – so a $100 is considered a total loss.
 Authors on this site have experienced complete losses with investments in securities in general and understand that nothing is guaranteed.
 In addition – since this was not clear to readers in the past – the authors may not do the action they mention, relative to their own circumstances; for example, a liquidity crisis right before an opportunity.
 Therefore all actions mentioned are “ideal” actions, like timing a buy if the author could.
 And all content about a crypto-token, is from an entertainment and fictional point of view.
 Only trade with money that you’re willing to lose on any and all investments, including – but not limited to – stocks, ETFs, mutual funds, bonds, crypto-tokens, precious metals, commodities, futures, basic materials, energy, and every other item you purchase.

 - The authors of this site discuss gold from a currency point of view, not as an investment.
 Like all currencies, gold rises and falls in value relative to other securities.
 No mention of gold is from the standpoint of an investment – gold does not pay dividends or earn a return and never will.
 If an author writes about gold from a speculative point of view, this will be stated.
 Otherwise, all mentions of gold are from the view that gold is a currency.
 In 100 years, one ounce of gold will be one ounce of gold; nothing more and nothing less.
 Money and currency in other contexts may or may not refer to legal tender, as the definition is relative to authors, commenters and people in general.